 I have a lot of beef with this limitation.
 The essence of a clinical trial is a control group.
 Without one, you cannot say for certain whether the intervention, in this case the sirtfood activitors, had a direct impact on the study outcomes.
 Sounds like complete academic anarchy!

-Here’s the main reason I’m worried about this diet though.
+Here’s my problem with this diet.
 Aside from resveratrol, another thing that may activate sirtuins is restricting calories which is why it’s part of phase 1 of the diet.

 Time and time again, I’ve pointed out to you guys the problem with most diets: restrictive eating.
-Whenever the word restriction is introduced, our rebel instincts want to stick it to the man and binge like crazy.
+When it comes to restriction, our rebel instincts want to stick it to the man and binge like crazy.
 I’m pretty sure you’ll also become that friend that no one wants to go out with because of your new hangry personality.
 But for realsies, there have not been enough consistent studies that say calorie restriction is the way to go.
 Sure, you’ll lose some sweet poundage temporarily but you’ll also meet some undesirable outcomes and eventually regain the weight.
 Studies looking at caloric restriction found that over time restriction leads to loss of muscle mass (which totally counters what the sirtfood diet claims it can do), muscle strength and loss of bone, anemia, irritability and depression.

 The Verdict on the Sirtfood Diet?

 If you like sirtfood activitors, go ahead and consume them.
 I have no issue with promoting a variety of plant-based foods rich in health protecting angels.
 Heck, I love a glass of red wine at the end of a busy week and I can never say no to a piece of dark chocolate.
 A good rule of thumb is not to trust diets that brag about losing 7 pounds in 7 days.
 First of all, it’s usually unrealistic and false advertising, and second of all, the majority of the time it’s unsafe.
-Another thing to remember, unlike Adele, most of us don’t have access to fancy trainers and/or the time for two-a-day gym sessions.
-For now, we can confidently say that the research does not favour the use of sirtuins for weight loss, however it may not be the last time we hear from them.
-We’ll talk then.
+Unlike Adele, most of us don’t have access to fancy trainers and/or the time for two-a-day gym sessions.
+For now, we can confidently say that the research does not favour the use of sirtuins for weight loss.
+For now, at least.

 Contribution By Sofia Tsalamlal, RD